 I think of computational demography as encapsulating the measurement and analysis of demographic processes via non-traditional data sources and computationally intensive methods.
-Professor Matthew Hall and I have developed a reading list of papers in this field, which I keep available here.
+Together with Matt Hall, I maintain a reading list of papers in this field, which I keep available here.
 I have four ongoing projects in this field:

 I work on this project together with Professors Arthur Acolin and Matthew Hall.
 Consumer data are large datasets, often containing hundreds of millions of individual-level observations, maintained and sold by commercial vendors.
 These vendors maintain the data by combining and cross-referencing information about people’s interactions with various private and public institutions, like utility payments, voter registrations, real estate tax assessments, and credit card billing statements.
 Vendors assemble these datasets for sale to marketers.
 We have purchased the data to see if we can leverage them for policy and research purposes.
 We have had success using the data for a few different research questions so far:

 Measuring the effect of gentrification-driven residential mobility on people’s exposure to contextual determinants of health (link).

 Estimating the number of households in each Census tract on an annual frequency (link).